Google Cloud Run Task RunnerGoogle Cloud Run Task Runner

 serviceAccount: "{{ secret('GOOGLE_SA') }}"

-The containerImage property is required because Cloud Run executes tasks as containers.
+The containerImage property is required because Cloud Run executes each task as a container.
 You can use any image from a public or private registry.
-In this example, we are going to use centos.
+In this example, we use centos.

 yaml